EMPIRE WIND

 Enacted in 1970, Article VII establishes a review process for any proposal to construct and operate major transmission infrastructure.
 The process is overseen by the New York Public Service Commission or PSC, an appointed board in the New York state government and located within the Department of Public Service.
 The department regulates electric, gas, steam, telecommunications, and water utilities in the state and stimulates renewable energy resources for the benefit of consumers and employers.
 Article VII evaluates the purpose and need and environmental impacts of transmission facilities, allowing the public to comment on proposed plans.
 It also articulates in detail the proposed right of way within New York State.
 Article VII requires a complete review of siting, design, construction, and operation of projects within New York State.
 You can find out more about Article VII on the Department of Public Service’s website.

-Empire Wind 1 & 2 and Article VII Process
+Empire Wind 1 Article VII Process

 Empire Wind 1 Project